Table of Contents

 Grocery shopping is a great way to interact with the locals, learn some new words and get an understanding of Portuguese culture.

 Most of the supermarkets in Portugal are open between 8 am to 8 pm daily.
-As most of them are opened at lunchtime and during the weekends, you will not lose the opportunity to come by the shop to buy what you need.
+As most of them are open at lunchtime and during the weekends, you will not lose the opportunity to come by the shop to buy what you need.

 Let’s have a look at the most popular of them!